Carl Taseff

 Carl N. "Gaucho" Taseff (September 28, 1928 – February 27, 2005) was an American professional football player and coach in the National Football League (NFL) and American Football League (AFL).
 Taseff had an 11-year playing career, primarily with the Baltimore Colts, where he was a member of the 1958 and 1959 NFL Championship winning teams.
 Taseff then coached for 27 seasons, winning Super Bowl VII and Super Bowl VIII as part of the Miami Dolphins coaching staff.

-Early years
+Early life

 Carl Taseff was born on September 28, 1928, in Parma, Ohio.
 Taseff attended East High School in Cleveland, Ohio, where he played football and basketball.

 College career

 Tassef attended John Carroll University in University Heights, Ohio, a suburb of Cleveland, where he was a roommate and college football teammate of future Pro Football Hall of Fame coach Don Shula.
 Taseff starred on both the football and basketball team.

 In football, Taseff played halfback.
 He was a four year varsity letterman, and earned numerous awards and accolades during his college career.
 He was named to the All-Big Four team (1947-1950), AP All-Ohio team (1947-1950), All-Ohio Conference (1947-1948), and the 1950 Little All-America college football team.
 Taseff rushed for 3,829 yards and 60 touchdowns while at John Carroll.
 During the 1950 season, Taseff was the second highest scorer in the nation for all colleges.

 Taseff was enshrined in the John Carroll University Athletics Hall of Fame in 1968.